mesosphere/marathon-lb/README.md

 `--max-serv-port-ip-per-task` options.
 While port assignment is deterministic, the assignment is not guaranteed if you change the current set of deployed apps.
 In other words, when you deploy a new app, the port assignments may change.

+## Zombies reaping

+When running within isolated containers, you may have to care about reaping orphan child processes.
+Haproxy typicaly produce orphan processes because of it's two steps reload machanism.
+Marathon-lb is using [tini](https://github.com/krallin/tini) for this purpose.
+When running in a container whitout pid namespace isolation, setting the `TINI_SUBREAPER` environnement variable is recommended.

 ## Contributing